Keyboard shortcuts

 Shows the hierarchical tree structure of the hardware design starting from a root node.

-If the tree's character output is not displaying properly, then the tree can be displayed using a set of standard ASCII characters with the --ascii option.
+If the tree's character output is not displaying properly, then the tree can be displayed using a set of standard ASCII characters with the --charset option set to "ascii".

 OPTIONS